dmatscheko/sslserver/README.md

 ## TODO

+* Create configured directories if they don't exist.
 * Set the correct caching headers.
 * Implement security relevant HTTP headers.
 * Test the behavior of Let's Encrypt when it is unable to store its certificates to the file system.
 Maybe it crashes.